 Lookback

-Lookback is a user experience research platform great for moderated tests, where you're talking to your testers, seeing their reaction to your prototypes, guiding them through the tasks, and getting their feedback in real time.
+Lookback is a user experience research platform great for moderated tests, where you're talking to your testers, seeing their reaction to your prototypes, guiding them through the tasks, and getting their feedback in real-time.

-- Free trial: 14-day free trial
+- Free trial: 5 free sessions and 60-day free trial

-- Pricing: starts at $99 per month
+- Pricing: starts at $25 per month for 10 sessions

-UX research presentation tools
+UX research presentation tools for better collaboration

 We at Eleken are people who earn a living making brilliant product ideas shine brighter through design.
-So we’re pretty obsessed with how to present UX research findings in a favorable light.
+So, we’re pretty obsessed with how to present UX research findings in a favorable light.

 Miro